Sensedia/api-platform-hybrid/README.md

 ## Need

-The hybrid environment is necessary when the customer wants to perform API operations, internally in his own infrastructure.
+The hybrid environment is necessary when the customer wants to perform API operations internally, in their own infrastructure.

 In this case, there is a possibility that some components of the API-Platform topology operate remotely, but still maintain communication with the core modules on the cloud.